Naoussa Dinner

 Must orderoven-roasted lamb shank in lemon sauce

-A tiny back-alley restaurant in Naoussa — chef-owner Kalypso Sifnaiou ("Soso") in a room small enough that the open kitchen and the dining floor are basically the same space, her husband Petros at the door.
-Fusion Greek with global ingredients done with restraint; lamb shank in lemon sauce, pork fillet in mustard, careful portions.
+A tiny back-alley restaurant in Naoussa.
+Chef-owner Kalypso Sifnaiou ("Soso") cooks in a room small enough that the open kitchen and the dining floor are basically the same space; her husband Petros holds the door.
+Fusion Greek with global ingredients, handled with restraint: lamb shank in lemon sauce, pork fillet in mustard, careful portions.
 Every chair, every table, every light handmade by Petros.
 Reserve a week ahead in August; in shoulder season a few days will do.

 Chef Kalypso "Soso" SifnaiouTiny back-alley roomReserve 1 week ahead